Arthur Roebuck: Senate

 In 1945, he was appointed to the Senate of Canada by Prime Minister William Lyon Mackenzie King, and remained in the Upper House until his death.
 At the outset of his appointment, he worked with the Canadian Jewish Congress and Rabbi Avraham Aharon Price to have young, Jewish refugees released from internment camps to study in Toronto.

 He was an important figure in the civil liberties movement in Canada following the war.
 Following the Igor Gouzenko Affair, Roebuck opposed the government's suspension of the individual rights of individuals accused of espionage, and criticized the use of the Royal Commission on Espionage's transcripts in court.
 Later, he participated in the defence of Israel Halperin, one of the accused spies, and chaired the Senate Committee on Human Rights and Fundamental Freedoms in 1950, advocating the creation of a Canadian Bill of Rights.

 Roebuck opposed Pierre Elliott Trudeau's Senate reform proposal in 1969.

 Cabinet posts

 Archives

-There are Arthur Wentworth Roebuck fonds at the Archives of Ontario and Library and Archives Canada.
+There are Arthur W. Roebuck fonds at the Archives of Ontario and Library and Archives Canada.